omarhoblos/swiss-on-fhir/README.md

 [Smile CDR](fhirserverinstructions/fhirservers-smile.md)

-## Docker Deployment
+## Docker Deployment - Building From Source

-This section details on how the application is built for Docker, but if you're looking for a pre-built Docker image of Swiss, you can check out the [Docker Hub](https://hub.docker.com/repository/docker/omarhoblos/swiss-on-fhir) repo.
-The repo also contains instructions needed to deploy the image.
+This section details on how the application is built for Docker, but if you're looking for a pre-built Docker image of Swiss, you can check out the section after.

 If you want to build the application yourself, run the `docker-build.sh` script to deploy the application in a Docker container.
 The deployed app will be a compiled version of the Angular app being served by nginx running in the container.